An Idiot's Guide to Hiking Annapurna Circuit Trek

 I figured this would be a good altitude increment.
 Remember to listen to your body.
 General rule is not more than 500m climb per day.

 Ledar(100km, 4200m) to High Camp(107km, 4850m).

 I saw power lines getting setup on this stretch.
 I didn't like the sight of them.

-I shared a dorm with 2 solo travellers.
+I shared a dorm with 2 seasoned solo travellers.
 Couldn't fall asleep here.
-Altitude headache got to me.
+Altitude headache got to me big time.

 - Get a pair of sunglasses.
 Combination of snow and sun will fuck up your eyes.

 - Get a headlamp!
-You will regret not having one when going to toilet at night in High Camp.
+You will regret not having one when going to toilet at night and the ground is icy.

 High Camp comes to life at 4am with people waking up, coming out of their room with backpack, heading to kitchen for breakfast, and hiking guides busy sorting out things for their client.

 Now, Thorung Pass is completely covered with snows.
-The trail is snowy, icy, rocky and slippery.
-Before the trip, I saw a snowy photo with clean flat dirt path outlining the trail, and somehow that'd dominated my entire notion of this place.
+The trail is snowy, icy, rocky, slippery.
+Before the trip, I saw a snowy photo with clear flat dirt path outlining the trail, and somehow that'd dominated my entire notion of this place.
 I couldn't be more wrong.
 Since I didn't have a headlamp, initially I held my phone to light the way.
 I'm glad I did - the path in the very beginning was abit dodgy with steep slope on the other side.
-But then I stopped because my hand was freezing(gloves from Manang sucks) and I wanted to save battery since I heard this was by far the longest day on ACT.
-So I started to walk closely behind someone with lights.
-Even then, I could barely see the path.
+But then I stopped because my hand was freezing(gloves from Manang sucks) and I wanted to save battery since I heard today was by far the longest day on ACT.
+So I started walk closely behind someone with lights.
+Even then, I barely could see the path.
 This whole time I was super alert to not make a wrong step and got myself into trouble.

 Needless to say, I was relieved when the dawn breaks.